LynneFlute/Flautissimo/about.md

 ## Next Peformance

-Our next performance is on 13th May, 2023 at the <a href "https://www.visit-hampshire.co.uk/things-to-do/sir-harold-hillier-gardens-p3691">Sir Harold Hillier Gardens</a>.
+Our next performance is on 13th May, 2023 at the <a href="https://www.visit-hampshire.co.uk/things-to-do/sir-harold-hillier-gardens-p3691">Sir Harold Hillier Gardens</a>.
 Flautissimo and Piccolissimo will be playing near the education centre and cafe between 2.30pm and 4pm.

 For future performances please <a href = "performances"> click here</a>.